dmironenko/stocks/README.md

 Frontend and backend are separate application and implemented to run in the separate docker containers.

 Backend build on top of spring-boot
-- REST API          - spring-web is used
+- REST API          - spring-web
 - access db         - spring-data and Hibernate
 - in memory storage - H2